Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * **`Speed Typing Game`**<br>
 Very simple display not to disturb users for typing, but all necessary elements such as a timer, text for typing, play button, scoreboard, medal, high scoreboard are included.
 Plenty of icons are used to make the website more for gaming.
 When users click the play button, it automatically focuses the input box so that they do not need to click it.
 There is a very small but enough affection when the input box is selected so users will notice it.
 When the game starts, colour of the the play button is changed and deactivated.
 This is to prevent users clicking it again as it causes issues.
 Message for play button disappears so that users can focus on the main text, which is bigger and different to other fonts, only for typing.
 The score increments by 10 points as users get correct typing.
 This is to give users better feeling that they achieve more (e.g. 14 correct typings, 14 points vs 140 points) Once the game is over, there is a message of Time is Up to let the users know it is finished.
 The input box is disabled as well and this is to avoid users still typing and getting scores.
 There is a medal (with a message) comes up a second later when the game is finished, then there is a message of Try again with reset button come up after a second later.
 If all the messages appear after the game at the same time, it looks too many letters suddenly on the screen and uses cannot focus on what those messages are so some messages get delayed purposely.
 If users achieve the highest points, high score is automatically updatedIf.
 It remains after the game and even the web browser is closed so users can always target it to improve their speed typing skills better.
 On the table and mobile size that the game is not playable, the play button is hidden so that users will not be able to play but leave most of elements of the game, including the instructions, so that they can still get ideas of the game.
 There is a button to countries.html page so users can access to the information page immediately if there are any countries that they want to look at.

+--My Note-- Evidence of setting score goes here

+--My Note-- Evidence of country names other than alphabet

+--My Note-- Suggestion by a user goes here

 * **`Country Info`**<br>
 Used blue back ground, which gives users image of the world.
 The colour is nicely contrasted with the main back ground colour.
 Country info display is kept simple for good readability and icons are used to keep the design of the website consistent.
 The section of county info and google maps are split into 4 : 8 to give maps enough size.
 If users wonder where the information comes from, there is an info icon beside the dropdown menu that they can control open and hide and there is a link, which opens in a different page, to REST Countries API.
 For those who want to know more about the countries, there is a link to Wikipedia page, which also opens in a different page so that users do not leave the page.
 There is a button to index.html so that can access to the page easily whenever uses feel wanting to play the game

+--My Note-- Testing for generating data from API goes here

 ## PROJECT BARRIERS & SOLUTIONS <a name="barriers-solutions-heading"></a>
 Draft: When speed typing game started, the button was still active and you could click it and it made some issues regarding replacing words and reducing seconds.
 I gooled it the solution and found that there is attribute disabled.